microsoft/pxt-microbit/docs/projects/v2-morse-code.md

 })
 ```

-## Clearing the screens
+## 9. Clearing the screens

-As a final step, we want to clear the receiving @boardname@'s LED screens when your messages have finished sending 🗨️
+As a final step, we want to make sure Sky knows when your message ends.
+We can do this by clearing the receiving @boardname@'s LED screens 🗨️

 ---